rob-myers/rob-myers.github.io/docs/plan.md

 ## Plan

+- convert 302 too
+- generate pngs for demo (so don't need code)
 - use in `PanZoomDemo`
 - tidy `PanZoom` and update CodeSandbox
-- perhaps precompute layouts too
 - emphasise render-once approach to React in intro
 - can show labels
 - static lighting (shadow maps)